-The Company has since acquired additional claims, by way of staking, and holds an interest in a total of 646 lithium brine claims comprising 12,920 acres in Clayton Valley, Nevada.
+The Company has since acquired additional claims, by way of staking.

 On February 8, 2017, the Company entered into a definitive property option agreement (the "Option Agreement") with Alba Minerals Ltd. ("Alba") to acquire lithium brine/clay claims at Clayton Valley, Nevada and the Hector Lode lithium claims in San Bernardino County California.